AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 ### Acronis True Image 2020:
     - disable startup using task manager and from msconfig.
 As the app does not have an option to uncheck startuping on boot.

+### SmartGit:
+    - log into github to create a token for the app or for windows git installation.
+    - Change to dark theme.
 ___

 # Setup Windows & WSL environment: ✔️